watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

  | |                   Function                  | |
  | |                     Node                    | |
  | +---------------------------------------------+ |
- +-------------------- SR domain ------------------+
+ +------------------- SR domain -------------------+
 ~~~
 {: #mp title="Management Plane"}

-Figure 5 shows examples of managers that MAY be added to MP:
+Figure 5 shows examples of managers that MAY be added to management plane:

 * VNF Manager: handles deployment and scaling of network functions.
-   * This manager MAY consider redundancy and link utilization optimization.
+   * This manager MAY consider redundancy and link utilization optimization for scaling network functions.
 * Virtualized Infrastructure Manager (VIM): monitors hypervisor resources on SRv6 Service Function Node.
    * In SRv6 SFC, a hypervisor managed by a VIM MAY be located in virtualized spaces within routers or on generic servers.
 * Network Metrics Manager: collects metrics for SRv6 policy calculation and evaluation.